Byron/gitoxide/README.md

      which doesn't lend itself well to async IO out of the box.

 ## Roadmap to Future

-As you can see from the version numbers, this project dispenses major version generously.

 ### Roadmap to 1.0